logo

 METHOD:

-In a large wok on medium high heat, add 2 tbsp of oil.
-When the oil is hot, carefully add the black mustard seeds.
-When the splattering stops, add the dried red chilies, curry leaves, asafetida, urad daal and chana daal.
+In a large wok on medium high heat, add 1 tbsp of oil.
+When the oil is hot, carefully add the black mustard seeds & allow them to splatter.
+When the splattering stops, add the dried red chilies along with the curry leaves, asafetida, urad dal and chana dal.
 Stir-fry for 3-4 minutes until slightly browned.
-Add the salt and turmeric.
-Add the cooked rice and mix well to combine all of the ingredients.
-Dissolve the tamarind concentrate in ½ cup of water and add this to the rice.
-Stir to combine, reduce the heat, cover and cook for 5-6 minutes.
-Add the peanuts and the freshly grated coconut.
-If you are using frozen grated coconut, add it with the tamarind concentrate and let it cook through.
+Then add in the salt and turmeric.
+Next, add the cooked rice and mix well to combine all of the ingredients.
+Now add the tamarind concentrate, stir to combine, reduce the heat, cover and let cook for 5-6 minutes.
+Lastly, add the peanuts and the freshly grated coconut.
+If you are using frozen grated coconut, add it with the tamarind gojju and let it cook through.
 Garnish with the freshly chopped cilantro leaves and serve immediately.

 Indian Rice Recipes